 For Montreal-based fashion design student Stephanie Hébert, her practice has always been highly personal: encouraging the discourse between sustainability, vulnerability, and devotion.
 “It's as if this need or desire to create was like an artist’s own religion,” says Hébert.
-From a young age, she felt it was her mission to create in response to her own experiences, and especially with her environmental footprint at the forefront; fabricating intricate pieces from charity shop bed sheets, natural woven fibres, and dyes.
+From a young age, she felt it was her mission to create in response to her own experiences, and especially with her environmental footprint at the forefront; fabricating intricate pieces from charity shop bed sheets, natural woven fibers, and dyes.
 She incorporates mixed media allowing for exploration beyond the realm of conventional wearability: a more visceral feeling.
 Inside the artist's latest Devotion collection, she envisions a world of individuality, where each material used is equally as important in context as the message itself.
 Much like her work, Hébert inspirational sweaters from artists who evoke experimentation and self-expression in its most irrefutable form.
 Together, we sat down and discussed poetry, authenticity, and her constant appetite for creation.

 TELL US A BIT ABOUT YOU AND YOUR DESIGNS.
 HOW WOULD YOU DESCRIBE YOUR AESTHETIC, AND WHO ARE THESE PIECES FOR?